mozilla/bigquery-etl/docs/reference/data_checks.md

 # bqetl Data Checks

-> Instructions on how to add data checks can be found under the [Adding data checks](../cookbooks/adding_data_checks.md) cookbook.
+> Instructions on how to add data checks can be found in the [Adding data checks](#adding-data-checks) section below.

 ## Background